elaine-yuan/travel_assured/README.md

 **Methodology**

 After importing all my libraries and the csv file into a Jupyter Notebook, I answered the questions above and more through Python code.
-I also used the Matplotlib and Seaborn libraries to visualize my findings.
+I also visualized my findings using the Matplotlib and Seaborn libraries.
 Lastly, I designed a PowerPoint presentation to present my work and resulting recommendations.

 **Findings**
 * A third of travelers purchase travel insurance.